 Figures from a recent user survey in 2019 conducted by the SIA and independently verified by Kiwa, show that open fires and older stoves account for over 51% of the UK’s annual wood fuel consumption.
 In London it is estimated that 70% of wood that is being burnt for domestic heating is being used on open fires.

 By replacing open fires and older stoves for an advanced Ecodesign Ready stove air quality would be greatly improved and particulate emissions significantly reduced.
-And not just by a nominal amount either, independent tests by Kiwa1 show that advanced Ecodesign Ready stoves produce up to 90% less emissions than open fires and up to 80% less than stoves that are over 10 years old.
+And not just by a nominal amount either, independent tests by Kiwa1 show that advanced Ecodesign Ready stoves produce up to 90% less emissions than open fires and up to 80% less than older, basic stove models.

 Challenging air quality targets have been established by the Clean Air Strategy and the spotlight is firmly on domestic emissions.
 The challenge therefore for the wood burning stove industry is to help raise awareness of the huge improvement in air quality and particulate emissions stove replacement can make.